MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/retail-sdk/migrate-sdk.md

 You don't have to change the extensions code that was written in previous versions of the Retail SDK.
 You must update references and recompile only for the new SDK.

-Existing Azure Pipelines that are set up for the Retail SDK build will continue to work.
+If you have existing pipelines in Azure Pipelines that are set up for the Retail SDK build will continue to work.
 In the MSBuild task step, change the MSBuild version to 15.0, if this change is required.